tobper/ObjectCompare/README.md

    ObjectComparer.Equals(x1, x2);
    ```

 1. IEquatable&lt;T&gt; check

    Calls `Equals<T>(T other)` to determine if the objects are equal if the type implements `IEquatable<T>`.

+1. ICollection&lt;T&gt; check

+   Compares the `Count` of collections if the type implements `ICollection<T>`.
+   Continues to `IEnumerable<T>` check afterwards.

+1. IEnumerable&lt;T&gt; check

+   Compares each value of the two enumerables if the type implements `IEnumerable<T>`.
+Check fails if the enumerables are of different length or if any item is different.

 1. Member check